jillxoreilly/StatsCourseBook_2024/Chapter4_PermutationTest/.ipynb_checkpoints/MT_wk5_PermutationTypes-checkpoint.md

 :align: center
 ```

-If the null hypothesis were true, the mean difference between each brother and his sister would have to have arisen by chance because the taller person in each family just ahppened to be the brother.
+If the null hypothesis were true, the mean difference between each brother and his sister would have to have arisen by chance because the taller person in each family just happened to be the brother.
 In that case the difference could just as well have arisen from assigning the labels 'brother' and 'sister' randomly without each family regardless of each person's actual sex.

 Using the computer, we can actually do this repeatedly to find the null distribution - randomly flipping the labels 'brother' and 'sister' (or not flipping them) in each family.